mousewanderer/Discord-chat-bot-sample.py/README.md

 Json username intergration (unfixed) - Will fix this one

-# Project name: A Discorad Chatbot created using python with multiple funtions
+# Project name: A Discord Chatbot created using python with multiple funtions
 meant for private message purposes.

 - Notable features: It can summarize long paragraphs, Create a Fake Identity and can correct your grammar.
-- Storage required: 4.01 GB (due to installation of 2GB worth of Large language model imported from pytorh for Summarizer tool and another 2GB worth of LLM for the grammar correction tool
+- Storage required: 4.01 GB (due to installation of 2GB worth of Large language model imported from pytorch for Summarizer tool and another 2GB worth of LLM for the grammar correction tool

 Project skills: Modules involved in this Chatbot are